awarnes/challenge/nesting-react.md

 ```

 ### Answer:
-Defining a component is generally an anti-pattern that will cause bugs.
+Defining a component inside another component is generally an anti-pattern that will cause bugs.
 The primary issue is that each time the `App` component is rerendered the `HostNameField` will be re-defined and instantiated meaning that it will lose its state and revert to its base form.

 For instance if we had a `button` in the `App` component that incremented a counter.
 Every time we clicked that button it would reset the state in the `HostNameField`: